-- NEW: 23 people have been arrested for alleged connections to a trafficking ring
+- 23 people have been arrested for alleged connections to a trafficking ring

 - Forces conduct raids in more than 70 locations in 10 provinces across Argentina